 You can use a healthy cooking fat like beef tallow and eat fried foods guilt-free, or you can use the nasty vegetable oils and then worry what it could be doing to your body.
-Thankfully those literally make me sick…as in…bent over in excruciating pain, so it’s a powerful motivator for me to avoid them whenever I might be at a restaurant and tempted by how good the fried food looks.
+Those used to literally make me sick…as in…bent over in excruciating pain, so it was a powerful motivator to avoid them whenever I might be at a restaurant and tempted by how good the fried food looked.
 They’re rotten for all of us though, and even if vegetable oils don’t make you physically ill like they do me, no one should be ingesting them.
 More about the benefits of beef tallow: Healthy Beef Tallow for Guilt-Free Frying.
 (Also find out where to buy tallow or how to render it yourself.)

 UPDATE: I just learned about a way to ferment potatoes to reduce the formation of acrylamides!
 Just slice them and soak the night before with about 1/2 cup of whey or and enough filtered water to cover.
 The next day, drain and continue with recipe.
 Easy!
 It just takes thinking ahead a little.